the-eridanus/app-thorchain/README.md

     make load
     ```

-- Building with zondax docker images
+- Building with zondax docker images.
+    The Makefile uses the zondas build system when `BOLOS_SDK` is undefined.
+Inspect `Makefile` for details.
     ```bash
     export BOLOS_SDK=
     make